A visit to Florence without taking in the beauty of the Arno River as it courses underneath Ponte Vecchio would be like

 You don't have to get in to enjoy the river

 There is always the option of following the trails that run parallel to the river.
 They are perfect for biking, a jog or clearing the cobwebs and enjoy a bit of fresh air.
 Many joggers, walkers, and bikers make the circuit around the river in the city center

 However, for those looking to get away from the honking horns and throngs of tourists — those who really only want to hear the steady rhythm of pounding out a few km in meditative silence — then start at Ponte San Niccolò heading away from the city where you can pick up a trail that is sometimes paved and sometimes just a dirt track on the banks of the river that runs until Girone - approximately 7 km (one way).

 5. A Labyrinth on the Shore

 The project design was inspired by models for "Giardino dei Semplici", traditional Italian gardens and by Clément, "Third Landscape Theory".
 Along Lungarno, the wide green space between the water and the embankment wall has been dedicated to the Terzo Giardino.
 It may seem as if it is just an unkempt area of tall green weeds but it is actually a programmed space where the landscape has evolved on its own.

 The Third Landscape designates the sum of the space left over by man to landscape evolution - to nature alone.

-And of course there are those, who just want to watch the water float by...and that's good too!
-I am never one to say no to an aperitivo river side!
-Especially in the summer when lots of places pop up directly along the banks, where you can settle in with a glass of prosecco, a few snackers and an hour or two to relax.
-There are a few DOC bars with river views and live music that are perfect for a romantic - or rowdy - happy hour.
-Some of our favorites include: Easy Living, E.State in Città, or the Streetfood corner with fried fish, quality hamburgers and artisan beer at Lungarno del Tempio.
+And of course there are those, who just want to watch the water float by — and that's good too!
+I am never one to say no to an aperitivo riverside!
+Especially in the summer when lots of places pop up directly along the banks, where you can settle in with a glass of prosecco, a few snacks and an hour or two to relax.
+There are a few bars with river views and live music which is perfect for a romantic - or rowdy - happy hour.